LimZiJia/tp/docs/UserGuide.md

 ###### Editing housekeeping details: `booking client edit`

 Edits any attribute client's housekeeping details (including last housekeeping date, preferred interval, booking date and deferment).
-More than one attribute can be edited in a single command, by using their respective prefixes.
+More than one attribute can be edited in a single `edit` command, by using their respective prefixes.

+If the client has **no housekeeping details**, first use the `set` command to add housekeeping details for the client.

 Formats and parameters:
 1. Edit last housekeeping date: `booking client edit INDEX lhd/DATE`<br>